muratk5n/thirdwave/en/tweets/2015/week28.md

 Institute, a conservative think tank based in Washington, D.C., ran the numbers.
-By the end of 2012, according to Perry, the U.S. economy had made a complete recovery from the 2007–2009 recession, with a gross domestic output of $13.6 trillion (in 2005 dollars).
-That was 2.2 percent higher, or $290 billion more real output, than in 2007, just before the recession, when the GDP was at $13.32 trillion.
+By the end of 2012, according to Perry, the U.S. economy had made a complete recovery from the 2007–2009 recession, with a gross domestic output of 13.6 trillion dollars (in 2005 dollars).
+That was 2.2 percent higher, or 290 billion dollars more real output, than in 2007, just before the recession, when the GDP was at 13.32 trillion dollars.
 Perry observes that, while real output was 2.2 percent above the recession level in 2007, industry churned out the increase in goods and services with only 142.4 million workers in 2012—or 3.84 million fewer workers than in 2007.
 Perry’s conclusion: “The Great Recession stimulated huge productivity and efficiency gains as companies shed marginal workers and learned how to do ‘more with less (fewer workers).

 Although Perry and others are just now discovering the disquieting relationship between increased productivity and fewer workers—again,